 - Start from a Template: Templates can include great options like two-column newsletter style or a table of contents to make your syllabus easier to reference.
 MS Word and Google Docs are easy to intermediate skill level tools you can use to create your redesigned syllabus.
-A few intermediate to advanced skill level tools you can try are Smore, Populr.me, and Tackk.
+A few intermediate to advanced skill level tools you can try are Smore and Populr.me.

 - Get Visual: A visual doesn’t have to be elaborate, but strategically using images, shapes, or flow-charts can be an equally effective way of drawing attention to the most important parts of your syllabus.

 - Design with Accessibility in Mind: You want to make sure your syllabus is accessible for all students.
 This should include providing your syllabus in multiple formats and also using easy to read fonts and high contrast colors.

 - Build Your Design Knowledge: Educate yourself on effective design practices and visual rhetoric.

 - Use the syllabus at key moments: A great time to ask students to look at the syllabus is when you transition between major units or assignments of the course.
 You can turn this into a class activity such as having students write a short reflection about how their work in the previous unit helped them develop competencies or achieve course outcomes.

 Reinforce concepts from your syllabus in assignments and grading: Use concepts from your syllabus consistently in other course documents including assignment prompts and grading rubrics.

 If you do decide to redesign your syllabus keep in mind that accessibility is very important.
 Don’t assume that a full-color syllabus is accessible to all students.
 For accessibility, provide multiple options for students to access the content so they can choose what works best for them.
 This can include printing in color or black and white, sharing the syllabus as a PDF (with character recognition), and using alt-text and captions for images and diagrams.